nickmvincent/ugc-val-est/validity_walkthrough.md

     Easier to check:
         Purely mathematical (length of text, percent punctuation, etc)

-PSM
+# PSM
     Check the PSM logistic regression coefficients
     Check the strata
     Check the standardized bias change after performing PSM Code review (compared my code to example code from the library)

-Identifying WikiLinks, OtherLinks, GoodWikiLinks, etc
+# Identifying WikiLinks, OtherLinks, GoodWikiLinks, etc
-    Compared descriptive stats to descriptive stats of the full dataset on BQ Run tests to make sure revisions and pageviews are correct This is very important because the revision ids are sent to ores to get the article score And the article score is how we do analysis in RQ 1.2
+    Compared descriptive stats to descriptive stats of the full dataset on BigQuery Run tests to make sure revisions and pageviews are correct This is very important because the revision ids are sent to ores to get the article score And the article score is how we do analysis in RQ 1.5

     We did run these tests many times
     And did a sanity check to make sure the code that hits the revisions API really only runs for a 2 week period